Don's "Whom We Might Be" Story

 older

-In November of 1974, anthropologist Donald Johanson had caught a glint of a white fossilized bone out of the corner of his eye at
+In November of 1974, the anthropologist Donald Johanson caught a glint of a white fossilized bone out of the corner of his eye at

 Richard & Mary Leakey have also done significant work in this region

-Ongoing research into “whom we might have been” recently found a connection of our
+My ongoing research into this "Whom we might have been" page recently found another connection to our

 Homo Sapiens

-The earliest confirmed footprints are now dated back to around 313,600 years ago,
+The earliest confirmed footprints that are like ours are today dated back to ∼313,600 years ago,

 published